pmichaillat/p-hacking/README.md

 ## Code

-The Matlab code used to produce the results in the paper is placed in the folder `code`.
+The MATLAB code used to produce the results in the paper is placed in the folder `code`.

 To produce the figures in the paper, run the following scripts: